Cipscis/orange-twist/app/assets/js/src/registers/commands/README.md

 In order for a command to actually do anything, listeners will need to be bound to it to define its behaviour.
 This can be done using the `addCommandListener` function, and listeners can similarly be removed via the `removeCommandListener` function.

-When working within a Preact component, the `useCommand` can be used to bind a listener more easily.
+When working within a Preact component, the `useCommand` hook can be used to bind a listener more easily.

 ## Arguments